40478641/Group4/use-case/Use_Case5.md

 #CHARACTERISTIC INFORMATION
 #Goal in Context

-5. As a client I want to apply the top populated countries in a continent so that it is provided by the user.
+5. As a client I want the top populated countries in a continent so that it is provided by the user.

 ##Scope
 Student Group Project